themeblvd/jumpstart-stripped/README.md

 ### A More Stripped-Down Main Menu

-Alternately to the previous example, if you're looking to just output a stripped down output of the main menu that you want to style from scratch, you could do something like the following.
+Alternately to the previous example, if you're looking to just output a stripped down version of the main menu that you can style from scratch, you could do something like the following.

 	<?php
 	wp_nav_menu( array(
 		'theme_location' => apply_filters( 'themeblvd_primary_menu_location', 'primary' )
 	));
 	?>

+*Note: Keeping that `themeblvd_primary_menu_location` filter in place can come in handy if you ever want to filter in different menus for difference scenarios.
+For example, maybe users logged into your site see a different menu?
+Or maybe different pages of your site use different menus?*

 ### Minimal Side Menu